 Check out Karen’s five practical steps below, and then head to the SIX app to explore companies that align with your values.

-Remember, this information doesn't take into account your own personal objectives, financial situation or needs.
+Remember, this information doesn't take into account your own personal objectives, finances or needs.

 If I were speaking to someone just starting out on their ethical investing journey, I’d say this: